ten-protocol/go-ten/design/Events_design.md

 1. Route the new subscription request to the enclave and create a new Geth `rpc.Subscription` to return to the client
 2. Extract the logs upon each block ingestion and route them to the corresponding client subscription

+Upon creating the new subscription, the host immediately sends the subscription ID as the first message.
+This is required by the client, so that it can be returned to the user and used to unsubscribe if needed at a later time.

 Since the log subscription request is encrypted by the client and can only be decrypted on the enclave, the host forwards it blindly, and cannot learn anything about the contents of the subscription.
 However, it does generate a fresh ID for the subscription, which it also forwards to the enclave.
 The enclave reuses this ID when sending back